ruby-processing/JRubyArt/_magic/jruby.md

 ## Accessing java methods with overloaded signatures ##

 Sometimes you may find that a java method is not-available from ruby, and this can be because the java signature is overloaded.
 The preferred way to access such methods is to use [java_alias][alias].
-Using [java_alias][alias] to create signature-specific aliases of a given method, avoids the lookup overhead and allowing invokedynamic to optimize the calls.
+Using [java_alias][alias] to create signature-specific aliases of a given method, avoids the lookup overhead and allows invokedynamic to optimize the calls.
 See example:-

 ```ruby
 # Here we re-open the SinOsc class to deal with java signatures